cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 |verify_manually_if_required|no|boolean|- If `true`, then it means you are approving the `pre_verification` object to manually verify the bank account if the need arises<br/>- If `false`, then it means you don't want `pre_verification` object to automatically verify the bank account even though there is a need of it.
 In these cases, you can choose to collect a different bank account from the investor and attempt verification again|

 > The `pre_verification` object will be returned as the response.

+### Note on RI bank account verifications
+- As a first step, all bank account verifications of `savings` or `current` bank account types, will be performed digitally
+- If suppose the result is unsatisfactory and this record is eligible to be verified manually, the same will be indicated via `code` being `uncertain`.
+In these cases, you can trigger a new Pre Verification with the same bank account details along with setting `verify_manually_if_required` flag to `true`

 ### Note on NRI bank account verifications
 - Currently, you can only attempt Pre Verification of `nre_savings` and `nro_savings` bank accounts